 Properly Packaging a Christmas Tree (Or Not)

 When it’s time to package your Christmas tree, don’t go for a cardboard box.
 Yep, you read that correctly!
 In fact, shipping a Christmas tree is one of those rare instances when you don’t have to use a cardboard box…and you shouldn’t!
 Cardboard boxes that fit Christmas trees are pretty hard to find, so you’re better off just putting it in a tree storage bag that zips up, kind of the same way you’d pack a suitcase.
 Don’t worry about throwing in any packing material, either; Christmas trees aren’t fragile by any means, so they don’t need any special protection.
-Just as long as your tree fits inside of the bag, you’re good to go!
+Just as long as your tree fits inside the bag, you’re good to go!

 Contrary to popular belief, if you’re shipping an oddly-shaped item like a tree, UPS doesn’t require you to pack your items inside a cardboard box most of the time.
-They’ll likely just designate as an Irregular Package, and hit you with that specific surcharge like we just laid out in the above section.
+They’ll likely just designate it as an Irregular Package, and hit you with that specific surcharge like we just laid out in the above section.

 Save the Most Money on Labels with Online Shipping Software